-'Travel Smart' is a global campaign led by Transport & Environment (T&E) and Stand.earth within a coalition of partners across Europe, North America and Asia aiming at reducing air corporate travel emissions, as the most effective way to significantly reduce aviation’s climate impacts in the present decade.
+'Travel Smart' is a global campaign led by Transport & Environment (T&E) within a coalition of partners across Europe, North America and Asia aiming at reducing corporate air travel emissions, as the most effective way to significantly reduce aviation’s climate impacts in the present decade.

-The campaign comes at a crucial time for the direction of corporate travel, as business flying is starting to pick up post-pandemic.
-The pandemic has offered a once-in-a-lifetime opportunity to lock in reductions in global corporate flying.
+The campaign comes at a crucial time for the direction of business flying , as air travel has reopened post-pandemic.
 For the critical decade until 2030, the best way to reduce aviation emissions is to fly less, as the timing for scale-up of sustainable fuels and zero-emissions aircraft is currently post-2030, and offsetting has shown to be ineffective.

 Therefore, the main objective of the campaign is to reduce corporate air travel emissions by 50% or more from 2019 levels.
 This can also send signals to industry and other actors, and help to spark changes that will contribute to an acceleration in clean technology innovation and scale-up.
 Sustainable aviation is possible, and flying less now can make a big contribution towards getting on the right path.

 We believe that companies have a unique opportunity to lead this change.
-Business travelers make up some 12% of passengers, but up to 75% of revenues on certain flights, so their choices have important leverage on the aviation industry.
-It is time for corporate leaders and employees to put theory into practice, adapting corporate policies to the new paradigm of flying less and achieving more.
+Business travellers make up some 12% of passengers, but up to 75% of revenues on certain flights, so their choices have important leverage on the aviation industry.
+It is time for corporate leaders and employees to innovate their practices, adapting corporate policies to the new paradigm of flying less and achieving more.
 Governments also have a role in this trend that is here to stay.

 Between 2005 and 2019, aviation traffic in Europe grew 67%, causing its emissions to grow at a time when they need to be falling- and emissions are projected to grow by a further 38% by 2050.
 This must stop.